ECE-196/docs/content/tutorials/Team8Tutorial.md

 ![Battery](Team13Photos/BatteryCharged.jpg)
 ## Introduction

-This tutorial will teach readers how to use ESP32's ADC pins to measure a battery's charge.
-Since the ADC pins can take in a max of 3.3V, we will be covering how to implement a voltage divider to lower the maximum voltage of a battery to an amount allowed by the ESP32.
-For the coding section, we will use the Arduino IDE to write code that will read, display, and convert the battery readings to a charge percentage using a function.
+This tutorial will teach readers how to use the MPU 6000 to measure the x y and z axises to keep upright

 ### Learning Objectives

-- Voltage Dividers
-- ESP32 ADC/GPIO Pins
+- MPU schematics and ways to utilize the chip
+- Schematic making, as well as using KiCad to 3d render
 - Arduino C
-- Battery Charge State

 ### Background Information